-The Giza Sphinx lies approximately 1600 feet (500 meters) east of the Pyramid of Khafre, close to the edge of the Giza Plateau itself.
-Like the pyramids, it’s perfectly aligned with the cardinal points of the compass, with its gaze directed due east across the Nile River and the sprawling outskirts of Cairo.
+The eastern side of the Giza Plateau is different from its counterparts in that it rises gently rather than abruptly from the surrounding desert.
+The Giza Sphinx lies near the point where it begins its ascent, approximately 1600 feet (500 meters) east of the Pyramid of Khafre.
+Like the pyramids, the Sphinx is perfectly aligned with the cardinal points of the compass, with its gaze directed due east across the Nile River and, today, the sprawling outskirts of Cairo.
 But unlike the pyramids, which were constructed out of stone blocks, the Sphinx was carved directly out of the bedrock of a natural depression on the plateau.
 The bulk of it thus sits in a trench that is itself below the level of the surrounding surface; this accounts for the Sphinx’s tendency to get buried under sand, and the resulting need to dig it out of its shallow grave whenever it has been neglected for too long.
 Such a process of burial and recovery has taken place again and again down through the millennia of the Sphinx’s existence.

 While there is only one monumental Sphinx on the Giza Plateau, there were many sphinxes in ancient Egypt, as the French savants in the country during the time of Napoleon’s occupation couldn’t help but realize.
 Well before arriving in Cairo for the first time and venturing out to view the Sphinx, Vivant Denon was traveling along the coastline near Alexandria when he stumbled for the first time upon one of its smaller twins: a badly damaged white-marble statue of fine workmanship, encrusted with “petrified plants and small shells” washed up from the sea.
 Later, when exploring the ruins of Karnak and Luxor, he found sphinxes glowering down upon him at every turn: “some of them had a woman’s head, others that of a lion, a ram, and a bull.”
 Other motifs, including that of the pyramid, ebbed and flowed across the thousands of years of ancient Egyptian history, but sphinxes were perennial.